 Walmart ranks listings based on:

 Ads feed Walmart’s ranking model.
-Every profitable keyword you discover increases organic visibility.
-Over time, ads reduce dependency on paid traffic because organic placement improves.
+Every profitable keyword you discover feeds how ad-driven sales velocity converts into organic search ranking over time – the compounding that makes disciplined ad testing worth more than its immediate ROAS.
+Over time, ads reduce dependency on paid traffic because organic placement builds on itself.
+This is why disciplined ad testing compounds growth.

 This is why disciplined ad testing compounds growth.